craigfrancis/framework/framework/0.1/doc/security/strings.md

 	echo $download_html;

-Now this is an example that doesn't use any [helpers](../../doc/helpers.md), to show how it can work in any PHP code.
+Now this example does not use any [helpers](../../doc/helpers.md), to show how it can work with any PHP code.

 So to help track how the values are being escaped, we can use these suffixes for variables and function names: